Welcome to Part 6 of the Bearded Dragon Care Sheet: Bearded Dragon Diet and Nutrition!

 The large amount of fruits and vegetables needed in an adults diet is why it’s so important to train them to like plant matter at an early age.
 If you wait until they are juveniles or adults to offer them vegetables and fruits it might be very difficult to break them of their insect addiction.

 At this stage fruits and vegetables should be the most abundant offering in their diet.
 Insect prey should be offered much less.
 The frequency in needed offering will lessen as well.
 Many adult bearded dragons will only eat once or twice a day.

 If you feed an adult twice per day (once in the morning then once in the evening) offer chopped vegetables and fruit in the morning, then another portion of plant matter with a few insects in the evening.

-Feeding insects to a bearded dragon is not very difficult, as the beardie will usually readily go after this food item.
+Feeding insects to a bearded dragon is not very difficult, as it will usually readily go after this food item.
 There are some tips and tricks you can use while feeding crickets and other insects.

 Feeder insects should be gut loaded for at least 24 hours before feeding them to your bearded dragon.
 Gut loading is the process of feeding the feeder insects a highly nutritious meal before feeding them to your bearded dragon.
 This is an optimal method for ensuring your bearded dragon receives the most nutritious foods possible.

 Firstly, never feed your bearded dragon an insect that is too large.
 Keep in mind that the feeder insect should not be larger than the space between the bearded dragon’s eyes.
-For babies that’s usually less than 1/4 of an inch.
+For babies that’s usually 1/4 of an inch or less.